prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 *   Possibility of uploading images from the Media Library of the website.
 *   Possibility to add tags (captions) to all images at once.
 *   Right-click disabling option for the image downloads protection.
 *   Possibility to display images in the albums in thumbnail or masonry view upon opening
-*   Customize thumbnail dimensions, height, number of columns of albums
 *   WordPress Search Integration by gallery and album title
 *   Possibility to display the number of the images in the gallery lightbox (optional feature)
 *   Resizing possibility after adding the pictures
 *   Possibility to display Search Box on the gallery page for the search based on titles
 *   Possibility to display the number of images in the lightbox
-*   Enable full width feature for the lightbox gallery.
+*   Enable full width feature for the lightbox.
 *   Possibility to add next/previous and play/pause buttons in carousel
 *   Possibility to enable/disable autoplay for gallery carousel
 *   Redirection option upon clicking picture thumbnail